 SAFETY AND INFECTION CONTROL RULES: PRACTICE STANDARDS

-(1) Practitioners shall observe and follow thorough hand washing with soap and water or other alternative hand-washing products, such as gel, aerosol spray, foam, or pre-packaged hand wipes, immediately before and after serving each client as needed to prevent cross contamination and/or transmission of body fluids, infections or exposure to service-related wastes or chemicals.
+(a) Observe and follow thorough hand washing with soap and water or other alternative hand-washing products, such as gel, aerosol spray, foam, or pre-packaged hand wipes, immediately before and after serving each client to prevent cross contamination and exposure to blood or other potentially infectious materials.

-(4) Practitioners shall wear eye goggles, shields and/or a mask if spattering is likely to occur while services are being performed.
+(c) Wear eye goggles, shields or a mask if spattering is likely to occur while services are being performed.

-(7) Head lice may be treated at the discretion of the practitioner and/or facility owner.
-Compliance with OAR chapter 817, division 10 Safety and Infection Control Rules: Facility Standards, shall be observed and followed.
+(2) Head lice may be treated at the discretion of the authorization holder.
+Compliance with OAR chapter 817, division 10 Safety and Infection Control Rules: Facility Standards, must be observed and followed.

 Skin Care Services